graylog-labs/graylog-plugin-slack/README.md

 * We are now using the Slack Incoming Webhooks instead of API tokens.
 This way the plugin is no longer bound to a user.
 * Now includes message output plugin.
 You can forward messages from a (low throughput) stream directly into Slack.
 For example for specific error messages or events that happen on your monitored devices and applications.
 (We are using to be notified about new [Graylog Marketplace](https://marketplace.graylog.org/) submissions for example.)
 * You can now define a color to use.
 For example red for alerts and green for general notifications.
+* Message can not only be sent to a channel but also as a private message to users.
+The syntax is *#channel* to send into a channel or *@username* for a private message.
 * Several bugfixes and improvements

 ## Installation